In this guide, we’re going to show you how to choose your web design agency, and what questions to ask your web designers.

 If they also mention concrete results (e.g. “We helped our clients increase their revenue by 20%” or “We generated 100 leads within a week”), jot that down.

 You definitely want agencies that understand web design services are a part of their clients’ marketing strategies.

 They have to be results-oriented to help you achieve your goals.

 Step 3.
 Review the Web Design Agency’s Website

-If they plan on making your beautiful and efficient website, their own also has to be up to standard.
-But we’re not just talking about aesthetics.
+If they plan on making your beautiful and efficient website, their own also has to be up to standard as it represents their own branding.
+We’re not just talking about aesthetics but brand identity.